fahimehfarah/Tutorial-Fusion2023/README.md

 This tutorial is of half-day duration (4 hours).
 The outline of the tutorial
 include:

-• Overview of well-knowell-known DL techniques for three main computer vision tasks + A general introduction about modern sensors such as camera, radar, LiDAR and etc, and their advantage and disadvantage (13:00-13:45)
+• <h3 style="text-align: center;">13:00-13:45 pm , Lecture 1 by Pouya Jafarzadeh:</h3> Overview of well-knowell-known DL techniques for three main computer vision tasks + A general introduction about modern sensors such as camera, radar, LiDAR and etc, and their advantage and disadvantage (13:00-13:45)

 • Break (13:45-14:00)